BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[Literal["plaintext", "markdown", "md", "restructuredtext", "rst"]]
       :value: None

-      The markup language of docstring function descriptions.
+      The markup language used in function docstring.
       If :obj:`None`, fallback to parenting :attr:`~.App.help_format`.
       If no :attr:`~.App.help_format` is defined, falls back to ``"restructuredtext"``.